nfstream/nfstream/docs/source/index.rst

 **nfstream main features**

-* **Performance:** nfstream was designed to be fast, CPU savvy and small memory fingerprint.
+* **Performance:** nfstream was designed to be fast with a small CPU and memory footprint.
 * **Layer-7 visibility:** nfstream dissection is based on nDPI_ (~300 applications including Tor, Messenger, WhatsApp, etc.).
 * **Flexibility:** add a flow metric in 2 lines of code using nfstream plugins method.
-* **Machine Learning oriented:** add your trained model as an NFStream Classifier.
+* **Machine Learning oriented:** add your trained model as an NFStreamClassifier.

 .. toctree::